nthallen/arp-fpga/simeth/README.txt

       // run the UDP thread at the lowest priority for now
       // since it will run ready until we configure interrupts sys_thread_new((void *)&serverAppThread, 0, 1);
-    // Since this is the end of the main_main() thread, we should
-    // be able to simply call the serverAppThread and save the
-    // thread create/destroy overhead.
   }

   // udpThread() is responsible for fetching data from the FSL